smk291/tetris/readme.md

 #### Description <a name="description"></a>

 This is project is an implementation of Tetris.
 More speciically, it is a full implementation of the official [Tetris Guidline](https://tetris.fandom.com/wiki/Tetris_Guideline) (using, for instance, the [Super Rotation System or SRS](https://tetris.wiki/SRS), not the [Arika Rotation System or ARS](https://harddrop.com/wiki/ARS)).
 The basic goals of the project are nearly complete; apart from the scoring system, I've implemented nearly everything required for the game to be considered an implementation of "official" Tetris (though, obviously, this isn't an official release.).
 I use unit tests (JUnit, contained in `com.tetris.tests.unit`) and integration tests (`com.tetris.tests.integration`) to confirm that the game behaves as expected, correctly, and "officially."
 The GUI is a rough work in progress, but the game is playable.

+My implementation of the game is currently written in Java using no outside libraries.
+The interface is written from scratch with JavaFX and Swing.
+The overriding goals of the project has been to practice writing effective, clear, readable, maintainable, well-tested object-oriented code, test different data structures, refine my coding process, practice writing documentation, and have fun.

-The game should build successfully in Eclipse or IntelliJ.
-Use an IDE like IntelliJ or Eclipse to run the full suite of unit tests.
+Use an IDE like IntelliJ or Eclipse to build the project and run unit tests.

-#### Controls<a name="howtoplay"></a>
+#### How to Play<a name="howtoplay"></a>
 The easiest way to play will be to open the tetris.jar file included in this repository.
-On Linux and Apple machines you'll need to change the file's permissions in order to make it executable.
+On Linux and Apple machines you'll first need to change the file's permissions in order to make it executable.

 Rotation||
 :---|---|